guinetn/basecamp/assets/books/code/langs/python/_python.md

 On top of that, a decent number of Python packages like NumPy are written with C and its younger brother C++ to address efficiency drawbacks because Python is dead slow in comparison.

+Cython creates C modules that speed up Python code execution, important for complex applications where an interpreted language isn't efficient.

 ## in vs code
 - [VSCode's Python Interactive mode (= notebook live) is AMAZING!](https://www.youtube.com/watch?v=lwN4-W1WR84&t=358s)